NUMN 400. Guided Study. 1 - 12 Units.

 This course is an introduction to the principles of pharmacology and pharmacotherapeutics, including characteristics of the major drug classifications with emphasis on drug action and adverse effects.
 Students will apply knowledge of pharmacology to implications for safe, patient-centered nursing care.
 Coreq: NUMN 401 and NUMN 410.

 NUMN 403.
-Introduction to Nursing Informatics.
+Introduction to Health Informatics and Digital Health.
 1 Unit.

 This course will introduce students to the concepts of health informatics and the role nurses play in the management of information within the health care setting.
 Foundational knowledge that supports clinical practice, education, research, and administration will be studied as well as core models and theories of nursing informatics.
 Students will develop an awareness of the importance of nursing involvement in the design, implementation, and use of information systems and other technologies.
 Coreq: NUMN 401.